I love teaching students how to play the harp!

 |

-Kela has been teaching both pedal and lever harp to students of all ages since 1998.
-Her students range in age from the very young, to the young at heart.
+Kela has been teaching both pedal and lever harp to students of all ages since 1998, and currently serves on the faculty at Texas Christian University.
+In 2009 she began offering harp lessons online via video conferencing to students who could not travel to her studio in person.
+Kela's students range in age from the very young, to the young at heart.
 She understands that everyone learns differently and at their own pace.
-Before relocating to the Carolinas, Kela established the harp program at Buffalo Suzuki Strings in New York, where she taught individual and group harp lessons as well as Suzuki Early Childhood Education classes.
-She was also privileged to serve as harp faculty member previously in Texas at Temple College, Round Rock ISD, the University of Houston Moores School of Music Preparatory and Continuing Studies Program, Longhorn Music Camp, and Blue Lake Fine Arts Camp in Michigan.
+In 2014 Kela established the harp program at Buffalo Suzuki Strings in New York, where she taught individual harp lessons, group classes, music theory, and Suzuki Early Childhood Education until 2018.
+She also previously held positions in Texas as a harp faculty member at Temple College, Round Rock ISD, and the University of Houston Moores School of Music Preparatory and Continuing Studies Program.
+In the summers she has taught at the UT Longhorn Music Camp in Texas, the BSS Summer Harp Workshop in New York, and Blue Lake Fine Arts Camp in Michigan.
+She is thrilled to be back in her hometown of Arlington, TX and accepting new students.

 Studio Graduates & Accolades

 Many of Kela's students go on to study at some of the best colleges and universities in the nation.
-Former students have received or are currently pursing academic degrees at: Dartmouth, Southwestern University, the Catholic University of America, Texas A&M University, and the University of Texas at Austin.
-A few of her harp studio alumni have gone on to pursue music as a career majoring in: Music Education at Baylor University, Music Therapy at Sam Houston State University, and Harp Performance at the University of North Texas and Indiana University.
+Former students have received or are currently pursing degrees at: Boston University School of Medicine, the Catholic University of America, Cornell University, Dartmouth, Southwestern University, Texas A&M University, the University of Texas at Austin, the University of Tulsa, and Vanderbilt University.
+A few of her harp studio alumni have gone on to pursue music as a career majoring in: Music Education at Baylor University, Music Therapy at Sam Houston State University, and Harp Performance at the University of North Texas and the University of Arizona.

 Some students choose to participate in solo competitions at the regional, state, and national level.
 Kela's students have been finalists in the Houston Symphony League Concerto Competition, prize winners in the Midwest Harp Festival Competition, and have won positions in the Texas Music Educators Association All-State Bands and Orchestras.